borntofrappe/Learn-SVG-by-Building-a-Solar-System/README.md

 ## Repo Structure

-In the _complete-project_ folder you find a general idea of how the solar system will look like.
+In the _Final Project_ folder you find a general idea of how the solar system will look like.
 An up-to-date demo is also [live @codepen](https://codepen.io/borntofrappe/pen/gJpKxx).
 In separate folders, you then find stepped solutions leading up to the final version.
 The goal of each step is introducing a feature of SVG syntax, or reinforcing an SVG concept.